 The TMU campus presents wayfinding challenges for students faculty, staff and visitors.
 Several distinct buildings share a common footprint and corridors, and there are pedestrian tunnels and bridges that link multiple buildings.
 Navigating interior spaces often means not knowing where one building ends and the next begins.
+Original suspended signage did not provide any information on the traveller's current location (building/floor) or note transitions between buildings.

 The shift in design approach prioritized a hierarchy of information for user-based needs: 1) "Where am I?", 2) "What's here?", and 3) "What are my next steps?" — location, context and options.